GMOD/jbrowse-components/packages/website/docs/config_basic.md

 ---
 id: config_basic
-title: Fundamental JBrowse 2 configuration concepts
+title: Intro to the JBrowse 2 configuration
 ---

-## Intro to the config.json
+### Intro to the config.json

 A JBrowse 2 configuration file, a config.json, is structured as follows